SuperEgoKoishi/EnterpriseWechatAutomation/README.md

 # EnterpriseWechatAutomation
-Implement automatically add a user into Enterprise Wechat
+Implement automatically adding a user into Enterprise Wechat